 In October 2009, the Wisconsin Lottery signed contracts for scratch-off ticket printing services with three vendors: Scientific Games International, Inc.; GTECH Printing Corporation; and Pollard Banknote Ltd. These three contracts were for the period November 1, 2009, through October 31, 2011, with three one-year renewal options for each contract.
 Each of these contracts had been renewed through October 31, 2015.
-In November 2015, the Wisconsin Lottery obtained sole source purchasing approval to extend the contracts with GTECH Printing and Pollard Banknote until the new lottery gaming system is in place.
-These contracts have been extended through May 13, 2017.
+In November 2015, the Wisconsin Lottery obtained sole source purchasing approval to extend the contracts with GTECH Printing and Pollard Banknote until the new lottery gaming system was in place.
+These contracts were extended through May 13, 2017, and were included in the new lottery gaming system contract thereafter.
 The Wisconsin Lottery completed a request for bid and awarded a contract for scratch-off ticket printing services to Scientific Games for the period November 1, 2015, through October 31, 2020.
-The Wisconsin Lottery purchased ticket printing services of approximately \$3.4 million in FY 2015-16 and approximately \$3.7 million in FY 2014-15 under these contracts.
+The Wisconsin Lottery purchased ticket printing services of approximately \$3.3 million in FY 2016-17 and approximately \$3.4 million in FY 2015-16.